The Writing Center is open to any Seattle University writer at any stage in the writing process.

 Students can bring any type of writing to a consultation.
 Consultants give thoughtful responses to academic coursework in any discipline, creative writing, resumes, personal statements, job applications, graduate-school applications, grants, professional scholarship, posters, PowerPoints, and more.

-In addition to individual consultations, the Writing Center offers online, downloadable resources to address issues that arise at the different stages of the writing process.
+In addition to individual consultations and the Writing Lab, the Writing Center offers online, downloadable resources to address issues that arise at the different stages of the writing process.

-The Writing Center also has a Facebook page that students and faculty can like.
-Also, like the Writing Center’s Facebook page for the most updated information on resources and workshops.
+The Writing Center also has a Facebook page.
+You can "Like" the Writing Center’s Facebook page for the most updated information on resources and workshops.